 For copywrite reasons it is not possible to display views of the maps created by the Ordnance Survey on the site, however below is a link to an external site that allows you to explore O/S maps.

-The interactive map is c1886 and based on the 25" series, it is provided by the National Library of Scotland.
+The interactive map is c1886 and based on the 25" series, it is provided by the National Library of Scotland to their great credit.

 The view in the link has already set to 1886 Gornal Wood.

-The map includes a modern aeriel view overlay with variable transparency, and can be panned and zoomed as required.
+The map includes a modern aeriel view overlay with variable transparency, and can be panned and zoomed with a really slick interface.

 If you like looking at old maps this is a 'must do'.